salkhan-139/salman-khan-takehome-project-node/README.md

   - Hard coded item list, no Database, or not even a model for it.
   - Use of Query parameters (Not a best practice)

-- **Decisions and dilemmas (Challenges)**
+- **Plan, Decisions and Challenges**
-  - Thought about migrating to React, however in real life, you rarely change the entire architecture without consulting the user.
+  - Struggled to draw a boundary for the scope of the project.
   - Decided to implement the feature requested without over-engineering and leave the upgrades for further consultations.
-  - **Not to over-engineer the solution.**
+  - Challenge was **Not to over-engineer the solution.**
   - Build the MVP and iterate over it to improve the quality.
   - Understanding Stripe PaymentIntent lifecycle
-  - Got the payment integration working and testing the API success.
+  - Achieved payment integration with Stripe and tested the API success.
   - Decision to include critical security fixes: Decided to fix absolute critical security loopholes as part of MVP, leaving other major changes for the roadmap.
+- **README Test**
+  - Kept the repo private, tested the code and README guide with other account for the end to end setup, before making it public.
+  - Had my partner(not so technical user) to simply follow the guide and setup the project as a user acceptance testing for the guide iteslef.

 - **Use of AI**
-  - Whilst I generally use codex or vibe coding for my mini projects/ POCs, I decided not to use them extensively (writing code on my behalf) for the sake of my own understanding.
+  - Whilst I generally use codex or vibe coding for my mini projects/POCs, I decided not to use them extensively (writing code on my behalf) for the sake of my own understanding.
-  - AI definitely helped me with hbs files which I have little experience with.
+  - AI definitely helped me with understanding hbs files which I have little experience with.
 I knew that they’re not far off from any other JS frameworks out there, but use of AI definitely cuts down the time to experiment and learn significantly.

 </details>